rusefi/rusefi_documentation/Home.md

 **This project is NOT for emissions controlled or safety critical applications.
 This project is for race cars, snow blowers, fixed engine applications, and science experiments.**

-In order to use rusEFI you would need to acquire or fabricate one of the [supported boards](Hardware).
-You can also design you custom board if desired.
+In order to use rusEFI you will need to acquire or fabricate one of the [supported boards](Hardware).
+You can also design your own custom board if so desired.

-You can use rusEFI PC simulator to try rusEfi.
-PC simulator Windows binaries are included into [rusEFI Bundle](Download), Unix version of PC simulator could be compiled from [source code](https://github.com/rusefi/rusefi/tree/master/simulator).
+You can use rusEFI PC simulator to try rusEFI.
+PC simulator Windows binaries are included into [rusEFI Bundle](Download), and the Unix version of PC simulator could be compiled from [source code](https://github.com/rusefi/rusefi/tree/master/simulator).

 ## Features